4.88 from 16 votes

-Crockpot French onion chicken is a complete meal that tastes just like your favorite French onion soup!
-Tender chicken breasts smothered in caramelized onions, melted Swiss cheese, crispy fried onions, slow cooked in French onion flavors, making a rich gravy.
+Crock Pot French onion chicken is a complete meal that tastes just like your favorite French onion soup!
+Tender chicken breasts smothered in caramelized onions, melted Swiss cheese, and crispy fried onions made in the slow cooker with a rich gravy.
 It’s comfort food heaven, especially when served over egg noodles or mashed potatoes!

 Slow Cooker French Onion Chicken